fsmiamoto/TM4C1294_Bare_IAR9/Projects/lab_01/README.md

 ## Solution

+First, we'll need a way to perform the time delay loop with an `for` or `while` statement.

-First, we can defined a macro that should do the trick for a given number of cycles:
+For that I've defined a _macro_ that should do the trick for a given number of cycles:

 ```c
 #define waitFor(cycles) for (int i = 0; i < cycles; i++)